rust-project-primer/book/src/build-system/cargo.md

 Recently, they also added support for Workspace dependencies.
-If you use `cargo-add` to add a dependency to a crate, which already exists in the root workspace as a dependency, it will do the right thing and add it as a workspace dependency to your Cargo manifst.
+If you use `cargo-add` to add a dependency to a crate, which already exists in the root workspace as a dependency, it will do the right thing and add it as a workspace dependency to your Cargo manifest.

 You can also use Cargo to query the dependency tree.
 This lets you see a list of all dependencies, and their child dependencies.
 It lets you find out if you have